 Configuring a Captive Portal

-This article is for IT support.
+This article is for IT Support.

-Responsible use of the school network: You can use Captive Portal to ensure that only authorized users and guests can connect to the school network and that they agree to the service's terms and conditions.
+1. Responsible use of the school network: You can use Captive Portal to ensure that only authorized users and guests can connect to the school network and that they agree to the service's terms and conditions.

 1. In School Manager, navigate to Configuration > Authentication > Captive Portal.

-3. Enter a descriptive name for the Captive Portal.
+3. Enter a Descriptive Name for the Captive Portal.
 This will identify your custom Captive Portal from the list and who it is for.
 This is helpful for schools that have created multiple Captive Portals.

-4. On the Networks field, select Edit.
-The Edit Included Networks dialog will appear.
-Included Networks determine which networks within the school require logging into Captive Portal.
-For example, if you select Any, then Captive Portal will require users across the campus to log in.
-If you select Network Range, all users connecting within a range of IP addresses will be asked to log in; those who are connecting outside the network range will not be asked to log in.
+2. If you select Network Range, all users connecting within the set range of IP addresses will be asked to sign in; those connecting outside the network range will not be asked to sign in.

 5. Select a Criteria from the dropdown.
 Select only one criterion and do not leave blank fields.
-A blank network criteria field can prevent your Captive Portal from working correctly.

 Criteria Description Example